BolverBlitz/GSG-Webhosting/README.md

 enableplugins - You can choose `true` or `false` this will load plugins if you need a REST Backend.
 webport - The webserver port this app should lisen to.

+## Plugins
+For more informations about plugins see https://github.com/EBG-PW/EBG-API-Plugins/blob/master/README.md

 ## To-DO
 - Add HTTPS support.